- What information must we provide when we collect personal data from individuals?

 |The lawful basis for the processing||

-Explain which lawful basis you are relying on in order to collect and use people’s personal data.
+Explain which lawful basis you are relying on in order to collect and use people’s personal data and/or special category data.

 This is one or more of the bases laid out under Article 6(1) of the GDPR.